 My first encounter with Yoga was at the Bookstore, I was around 15 years old and had bought a lovely purple colored Hatha Yoga book called Yoga, The Perfect Companion written by Michele Picozzi.
 I used to sit in my bedroom in the evening after school, where I drew little stick figures and eagerly tried all those funny and new positions which I now know are called Asanas.

-I have always been interested in all kind of esoteric and holistic branches, everything from Meditation, Acupressure, Aromatheraphy, Ayurveda and Astrology amongst more.
-I wanted to delve more into the mysteries of life and that is where it all started.
-Lately I have been thinking a lot about when I was in my teen years and what kind of interests I had which paved the path to finally correlating with where I am today.
+I have always been interested in all kind of esoteric and holistic branches, everything from Meditation, Acupressure, Aromatherapy, Ayurveda and Astrology amongst more.
+I wanted to delve more into the deeper meaning of life and that is where it all started.
+Most of the subjects that I have had interest in as a young girl, we went through in my Kundalini Yoga Teacher Training.
+I have never in my whole life felt more in synch.
+Lately, I have been thinking a lot about when I was in my teens and what kind of interests I had, which has paved the path to finally correlating with where I am today.